JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-web-resources.md

 Compose Multiplatform 1.8.0 introduced an experimental API for preloading font and image resources on web targets: `preloadFont()`, `preloadImageBitmap()`, and `preloadImageVector()`.

-Additionally, you can use fallback fonts different from the default bundled option if you require special characters like emojis.
-When unresolved characters are encountered during rendering, a fallback font containing the missing characters is [downloaded automatically](#automatic-font-fallback).
+When unresolved characters are encountered during rendering, a fallback font containing the missing characters is [downloaded automatically](#automatic-font-fallback), so special characters like emojis are supported out of the box.

-To specify a fallback font manually, use the `FontFamily.Resolver.preload()` method.
+If you want to control which fallback font is used instead of relying on the automatic one, specify it manually with the `FontFamily.Resolver.preload()` method.
 Web targets support TTF, OTF, TTC, variable, and WOFF/WOFF2 font formats.

 The following example demonstrates how to use preloading of a vector image: